seqeralabs/datasets-automation-blog/README.md

 # Caveat

 This code was written to demonstrate the art of the possible for clients of Nextflow Tower.
-It has not yet been optimized for maximumize efficiency nor minimize unnecessary retries.
+It has not yet been optimized for maximum efficiency nor to minimize unnecessary retries.

-Given that AWS Lambda [charges](https://aws.amazon.com/lambda/pricing/) for each MB of RAM on a per 1ms basis, and resulting pipeline invocations will incur charges with your batch computing provider, individuals are advised to conduct further testing and refinements before deployment to Production so as to minimize the risk of unexpected billing charges.
+Given that AWS Lambda [charges](https://aws.amazon.com/lambda/pricing/) for each MB of RAM on a per 1ms basis, and resulting pipeline invocations will incur charges with your batch computing provider, individuals are advised to conduct further testing and refinements before deployment to Production so as to minimize the risk of unexpected billing.